alejandrodevs/rails_blog/README.md

 config.siderbar_widgets.add :example, order: 4  # <= Add your new sidebar view.
 ```

-**NOTE:** The order option refers to the order that the sidebar views will be displayed.
+**Note:** The order option refers to the order that the sidebar views will be displayed.

 Restart the server and it's done.

 ## Adding post comments

-Run this generator:
+Run this generator and implement post comments in that file:

     rails generate rails_blog:comments:views

+**Note:** That view will be rendered in the post show view.

+## Sharing posts

+Run this generator and add social sharing implementation in that file:

+    rails generate rails_blog:sharing:views

-Implement post comments in that file.
-That view will be rendered in the post show view.
+**Note:** That view will be rendered in the post show view.

 ## Contributing